-Turmeric might be a spice from the Stone Age, but it’s never been more relevant than today, in this modern era of health and wellness challenges.
+Turmeric might be a spice from the Stone Age, but it’s never been more relevant than today, in this modern era of wellness challenges.

-With more people than ever before suffering from chronic pain, stress, inflammation, and anxiety, people are on the hunt for natural alternatives to prescription drugs (and the often undesirable side-effects.)
+With more people than ever before suffering from temporary, occasional discomfort, people are on the hunt for natural alternatives to prescription drugs (and the often undesirable side-effects.)

-Turmeric, or Curcuma longa, has been used for 4,000 years to treat a plethora of diseases and conditions ranging from indigestion to infections.
+Turmeric, or Curcuma longa, has been used for 4,000 years to treat a plethora of conditions ranging from indigestion to infections.

 But the aspect of turmeric that gets all the attention is its powerful anti-inflammatory properties.

 Why?
-Because inflammation is at the root cause of so many ailments including arthritis, joint pain, and high blood pressure (to name a few).
+Because inflammation is at the root cause of so many ailments including, joint discomfort, and high blood pressure (to name a few).

-So, aside from taking a concentrated hit of Curcuma incorporated into CBD products, how many curries are we talking here?
+So, aside from taking a concentrated hit of Curcuma, how many curries are we talking here?

 Even if you’re not a curry lover, the good news is that you are spoilt for creative choice on how to incorporate turmeric into your diet (and some of the recipes out there are seriously delicious and easy on the eye!) without changing much about your daily menu and routine: